 Faculty and Staff Biography

 Christine D'Arpa joined the School of Information Sciences faculty as Assistant Professor in August 2017.
-Her research intererests include the history of public information instititutions and book and publishing history.
 D'Arpa has designed and taught a range of courses in LIS including Community Archives, Digital Public History, Administration and Use of Archival Materials, and Race, Gender, and Information Technology.
 Her research interests include the history and political economy of information systems, book and publishing history, and the history of public information institutions.
-She has presented her research at SHARP, Library History Seminar, i-Schools Conference, Digital Library Federation, Society of American Archivists annual conference, Midwest Archives Conference, ALISE, AERI, and ASIS&T.
+She has presented her research at regional, national, and international conferences including SHARP, Library History Seminar, i-Schools Conference, Digital Library Federation, Society of American Archivists, Midwest Archives Conference, ALISE, AERI, and ASIS&T.

 Degrees and certifications